apache/pekko/docs/src/main/paradox/cluster-usage.md

 You can start actors or trigger any functions using the @apidoc[registerOnMemberUp](cluster.Cluster) {scala="#registerOnMemberUp[T](code:=%3ET):Unit" java="#registerOnMemberUp(java.lang.Runnable)"} callback, which will be invoked when the current member status is changed to 'Up'.
-This can additionally be used with `akka.cluster.min-nr-of-members` optional configuration to defer an action until the cluster has reached a certain size.
+This can additionally be used with `pekko.cluster.min-nr-of-members` optional configuration to defer an action until the cluster has reached a certain size.

 Scala
 :  @@snip [FactorialFrontend.scala](/docs/src/test/scala/docs/cluster/FactorialFrontend.scala) { #registerOnUp }